mabdulkadr/Intune-Scripts/Custom Compliance Policy/Check-App-Presence/README.md

 ---

-**Disclaimer:** This script is provided as-is.
-Test it in a **staging environment** before deploying to production.
-The author is not responsible for unintended consequences arising from its use.
+**Disclaimer:** These scripts are provided as-is.
+Test them in a staging environment before use in production.
+The author is not responsible for any unintended outcomes resulting from their use.